Main area: Mental Health Contract Permanent Hours

 * Clinical and critical appraisal skills

-* Ability to identify and prioritise clinical workload
+* The ability to identify and prioritise clinical workload

-* Clear communication with medical, nursing and pharmacy staff
+* Communicates with medical, nursing, and pharmacy staff in a clear, precise, and appropriate manner.

 * Ability to evaluate own work